Social media and chronic Illness: the dangers of happiness online

 Coming face-to-face with an inaccessibile world

 At the height of my dissolution at the hands of a severely catabolic body plagued by Crohn’s Disease, I came face to face with how little the average person cares about other people — especially the ill and disabled.
 Weighing in at 87lbs, hobbling on a cane, or being pushed in a wheelchair, I had no strength to operate on my own.
-It was then I began to appreciate how different the world for those with mobility issues.
+It was then I began to appreciate how different the world is for those with mobility issues.

-Suddenly, I became hyperaware that most establishments and public spaces were not disabled friendly.
+Suddenly, I became hyperaware that most establishments and public spaces were not disabled-friendly.
 What were small steps for me when I was healthy became deathtraps as I struggled with my walking aids.
 Without a stair rail, they were insurmountable for me.

-The absence of ramps of any kind meant that the store I would like to visit became a place I could not go without assistance.
+The absence of ramps of any kind meant that the store I would like to visit became a place I could not go to without assistance.

 Yet, a ramp or even a slight increase in elevation could pose a serious problem.
 In fact, I fell victim to one such example in the most literal way possible.
 While walking into my local grocery store, I stumbled across the slight incline into the threshold and fell flat on my face, earning a concussion.